microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupOwner.md

 # Add-EntraBetaGroupOwner

 ## Synopsis
-adds an owner to a group.
+Adds an owner to a group.

 ## Syntax